Key Takeaways

 The ACE test is a short tool that can help people assess their exposure to adverse experiences early in life.
 It’s based on research from two leading healthcare organizations.
 These organizations found that people who had adverse experiences during childhood faced a greater risk of mental and physical health problems during adulthood.

-The ACE test includes 10 “yes” or “no” questions about the following adverse childhood experiences:
+The ACE test includes 10 “yes” or “no” ACE questions about the following adverse childhood experiences:

 How does the ACE test work?

 The ACE test scoring system ranges from 0-10, with each “yes” response counting as one point.
+This total is known as your ACE score.
 A higher score indicates a higher risk for developing certain problems later in life.

 A mental health professional can administer the test, or you can complete it on your own.
 Either way, it’s important to review the results with your provider.
 The ACE test isn’t a diagnostic tool, meaning it can’t provide an official diagnosis.
 But it can help your provider learn more about your unique history and how to best support your mental health needs.